Search statistics

 Search statistics provide an HTTP API for tracking searches and collecting statistical data about them.
 The aggregated statistics expose functionality you can use to enhance the search: autocomplete, spelling suggestions, and related queries.

-Although you can interact with the search statistics API using any programming language that makes HTTP requests, API usage is typically done with JavaScript.
+Although you can interact with the search statistics API using any programming language that makes HTTP requests, API typically uses JavaScript.

 Track method